 Beginning PHP, Apache, MySQL Web Development

-Authors: Michael K. Glass, Yann Le Scouarnex, Elizabeth Naramore, Gary Mailer, Jeremy Stolz, Jason Gerner
+Author: Michael K. Glass, Yann Le Scouarnex, Elizabeth Naramore, Gary Mailer, Jeremy Stolz, Jason Gerner

 Publisher: Wrox Press